 This means that Social Security can't deny your claim because the agency thinks you can do a job that you briefly worked at, or a job that ended in 2005.
 Any volunteer activities or hobbies are also excluded from your past relevant work.

 Social Security wants to understand the realities of what you did on your jobs on a day-to-day basis.
 This includes information such as:

 A vocational analyst is a trained professional who works alongside disability claims examiners at Disability Determination Services (DDS).
 These vocational analysts use a Department of Labor publication, known as the Dictionary of Occupational Titles (DOT), to classify your past work according to how physically demanding and mentally challenging it is.
 Vocational analysts use the restrictions in your RFC to determine whether you can do your past jobs.

-Or, if you've been denied benefits by DDS, at a disability hearing, an outside vocational expert (an expert witness, called a VE) may be brought in to testify about whether you can perform your past work, given your age, education, and RFC.
+Or, if you've been denied benefits by DDS, at a disability hearing, an outside witness called a vocational expert may be brought in to testify about whether you can perform your past work, given your age, education, and RFC.

 Once the vocational analyst and claims examiner (or vocational expert and administrative law judge) look at your full work history, they'll decide whether you're currently capable of doing your past work.
 If Social Security thinks you can return to a previous job, the agency can't find you disabled, and you'll receive a denial of benefits.
 (If you've been denied benefits and will attend a hearing, read about how to improve your chances of getting disability in our article on proving you can't do your past work at a hearing.)

 If you can't do your past work, Social Security will need to see whether other jobs exist that you can still do.

 Under step 5 of Social Security's sequential evaluation process, the agency needs to determine whether disability applicants who can't return to their past work can still perform other work in the national economy (any jobs in the United States).
 At this step, Social Security considers the following factors: